FEAR and JOY

 are all addressed.

 There is something that most people overlook.
 It’s work ethic.
-In the vast majority of cases, it is taught at home and by the parents.
+In the vast majority of cases, it is taught at home by the parents.

 Here’s the hidden gem.
-There is observational evidence that work ethic may be inherited.
+There is observational scientific evidence that work ethic may be inherited.
 People have assumed that things like musical ability is an inherited trait.
 But, it may not be the musical abilities that are passed down.
 Rather, it may be the work ethic associated with the long hours of practice that is inherited.

-Other things that bring Joy include activities such as music, reading, hobbies, humor, appreciating nature’s beauty, meditation, and the list is long.
+Other things that bring Joy include activities such as reading, hobbies, humor, appreciating nature’s beauty, meditation, and the list is long.

 Did you know that dancing is the healthiest activity above all others?
 And there are scientific studies to back it up.